tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-1/README.md

 - Compile the TCP client and server using `g++` from command line.
 - What are the most important command line arguments to learn for `g++`?
+  - -o <OutputFile> : Specifies the name of the output file
+  - -c : Compiles our files without linking
+  - -Wall : Enables all compiler warnings.
+  - -Wextra : Enables some additional warnings
+  - -O<n> : Sets the optimisation level to n
+  - -std=<standard> : Specifies the C++ standard
 - What is the difference between debug vs release versions?
+  - Debug Version :
+    - Includes debugging info
+    - Has no optimisations
+    - Has additional checks to find bugs
+    - It is slower and larger, but better for debugging
+  - Release Version :
+    - It is optimised wrt size and speed
+    - It has no debugging info and runtime checks
+    - It is faster and smaller, but harder to debug
 - What are the tradeoffs between debug and release versions?
+  - Answered above
 - What arguments would you use in a debug build?
+  - -g
+  - -Wall , -Wextra
+  - DDEBUG
 - What about for release?
+  - O3
+  - -Wno
+  - DNDEBUG
 - What other kinds of build types are useful?
+  - Testing build : For unit testing
+  - Coverage build : Use --coverage to generate coverage report
+  - Profile Build : For analysing performance (function calls, etc)

 ## Learn Basics of Make